 Originally, porcelain crowns were only fused to a metal foundation to give them strength.
 But with time, the metal foundation will show through your gumline as a dark line.
 Improvements in dental technology have produced durable, metal-free porcelain crowns.

 Porcelain can be made to match the color and translucency of natural teeth.
 It can also be sculpted to match the characteristics of your teeth.
-Our dentist uses premium e-Max® all-ceramic crowns. e-Max crowns are made from top-grade ceramic that is lifelike in color and translucency, yet very strong and durable.
-The results with e-Max are highly aesthetic.
+Our dentist uses premium reinforced and strengthened porcelains such as e-max®, Lava®, and Zirconia all-ceramic crowns.
+These crowns are made from top-grade ceramic that is lifelike in color and translucency, yet very strong and durable.
+The results with these porcelain crowns are highly aesthetically appealing.

 - Light can pass through them, so the color and translucency can be manipulated to match your natural teeth.